maikereis/introduction_to_statistics/README.md

 * [Three Histograms](week3/three_histograms.ipynb)

-The Law of Large Number and the Central Limit Teorem
+The Law of Large Number and the Central Limit Theorem

 * [The Law of Large Numbers](week3/the_law_of_large_number.ipynb)